The connectivity carcass of a vertex subset in a graph: both odd and even case: More insight into the relation between the flesh graph and the skeleton

-Let $\nu_i$ and $\nu_j$ be joined by an edge in ${\cal F}(O)$.
-We define cuts $A$ and $B$ of Lemma \ref{lem:no-edge-CminusC'-and-C'-minus-C} as shown in Figure \ref{fig:F-induced-by-cuts-of-O}($i$).
-It thus follows that there can not be any edge between $\nu_i$ and $\nu_j$ if $|i-j|>1$.
-By similar reasoning and using Lemma \ref{lem:no-edge-CminusC'-and-C'-minus-C}, we can establish the following constraints on the edges incident on the non-$S$-units present in ${\cal F}(O)$.
-Refer to Figure \ref{fig:F-induced-by-cuts-of-O}($ii$) for the illustration helpful for the proof. \begin{enumerate} \item Let $\omega$ and $\omega'$ be any two non-$S$-units.
-If they are joined by an edge in ${\cal F}(O)$, they are projected to the same edge in $O$. \item Let $\omega''$ be any non-$S$-unit.
-If $\omega''$ is joined to $\nu_i$ in ${\cal F}(O)$, $\omega''$ is projected to exactly one of the two edges of $O$ that are incident on $\nu_i$. \end{enumerate} So ${\cal F}(O)$ -- the flesh graph induced by all minimal cuts of cycle $O$ in ${\cal H}$ -- looks like a {\em ring} as illustrated in Figure \ref{fig:F-induced-by-cuts-of-O}($iii$).
+\begin{lemma} Let $\nu_i$ and $\nu_j$ be any two nodes of the cycle $O$ after the compression described above to form ${\cal F}(O)$.
+If $\nu_i$ and $\nu_j$ are not adjacent in ${\cal O}$, there cannot be any edge between $\nu_i$ and $\nu_j$. \end{lemma} \begin{proof} We define $S$-mincuts $(A,\overline{A})$ and $(B,\overline{B})$ as shown in Figure \ref{fig:F-induced-by-cuts-of-O}($i$).
+These cuts satisfy the condition stated in Lemma \ref{lem:no-edge-CminusC'-and-C'-minus-C} since $\nu_i$ and $\nu_j$ are not adjacent in the cycle $O$.
+So, there cannot be any edge between $\nu_i$ and $\nu_j$. \end{proof} Along similar lines as Lemma \ref{lem:no-diagonal-edges}, we can establish the following constraints on the edges incident on the stretched units of ${\cal F}$ present in ${\cal F}(O)$.
+Refer to Figure \ref{fig:F-induced-by-cuts-of-O}($ii$) for the illustration helpful for the proof. \begin{enumerate} \item Let $\omega$ and $\omega'$ be any two stretched units in ${\cal F}$.
+If they are joined by an edge in ${\cal F}(O)$, they must be projected to the same edge in $O$. \item Let $\omega''$ be any stretched unit in ${\cal F}$.
+If $\omega''$ is joined to $\nu_i$ in ${\cal F}(O)$, $\omega''$ is projected to exactly one of the two edges of $O$ that are incident on $\nu_i$. \end{enumerate} So ${\cal F}(O)$, the quotient graph of ${\cal F}$ induced by the cycle $O$, looks like a {\em ring} as shown in Figure \ref{fig:F-induced-by-cuts-of-O}($iii$).